AndrewHoSMU/SMUBeamerTemplate/README.md

 - Use **Salmon** for emphasis (with bold)
 - Use **Salmon** and **Teal** together to contrast concepts
-- Avoid Salmon and Teal in formal contexts

 ### Figure Backgrounds
 Remove white backgrounds from figures when using colored slide backgrounds for a more professional appearance.